panosstav/panosstav.github.io/_pages/about.md

 My passion for mathematics, technology, and financial markets is expressed by my current objective to delve into finance and try to solve complex projects.

 I am a former chartering assistant intern in Latsco Marine Management, where I worked initially in financial markets.

-My free time is mostly devoted to sports and music.
-I find joy and relaxation in participating in sports activities and I am always open to discovering new music genres.
-I regularly attend concerts, festivals, or football games, and I am particularly enthralled by live performances that skillfully blend expertise with a genuine human touch.
-I occasionally endeavor to participate in Kaggle competitions.